alexeilebedev/openacr/README.md

     ...

 When you run the newly modified sample, you will notice that it exits right away.
-That's because `sample::MainLoop` has detected that no IO hooks exist, and no steps are defined, and has exited.
+That's because `sample::MainLoop` has detected that no actions are possible, and has exited.
 Let's take a closer look at the generated `sample::MainLoop`:

     // --- sample.FDb._db.MainLoop